 • Our children enjoy learning and are active the whole time.
 They are totally involved in their learning as they have choice about the activity they want to focus on and have influence and discussion on activities and resources that could go into enhancing the different areas of continuous provision.

 • Teachers use formative assessment to monitor progress within the Early Years Framework.
-Assessments are in the form of observations of learning as it happens and are recorded in each child's Learning Journal using our online assessment tool, School Pupil Tracker Online (SPTO).
+Assessments are in the form of observations of learning as it happens and are evidenced in each child’s Tapestry Learning Journal with assessments tracked on Insight.

 • Assessments inform the focus for provision and next steps in learning.